Narciso Bassols: Foreign diplomat

-In 1934, following Bassols' resignation, he accepted the position of Secretary of the Interior briefly before moving on to Secretary of Finance between 1934-1935.
+In 1934, following Bassols' resignation, he accepted the position of Secretary of the Interior briefly before moving on to Secretary of Finance between 1934 and 1935.
 In 1935, then President Lázaro Cárdenas, cited as finding Bassols Marxist zeal inconvenient, gave him the position of Ambassador to the United Kingdom where he served until 1937.
 Before moving on to a position as Ambassador to France in 1938, Bassols served as Mexico's delegate to the League of Nations.
 While there, Bassols condemned Mussolini's invasion of Ethiopia, denounced the Munich Agreement as a "capitulation" and "infamy" and supported the Molotov-Von Ribbentrop nonaggression treaty.
 In 1939, Bassols resigned the position, brought on by the news that Leon Trotsky had been granted asylum by Cárdenas, he is cited as feeling betrayed, at the time representing Mexico in talks in Geneva with Soviet foreign minister Maxim Maximovich Litvinov.
 The talks were called off as Litvinoff discovered that Trotsky had been granted asylum.
 Cardenas attempted to offer Bassols the position of Ambassador to Spain, however Bassols refused to speak or meet with Cárdenas, and further refused to accept the position.
 Bassols returned to Mexico where he stayed until 1944.
 In 1944, Bassols was assigned to be the Ambassador to the Soviet Union where he stood until his resignation in 1946.